Force over Distance: Chapter 37

 “As for your request for a member of Destiny’s Science Team to be assigned to your Research Team, I will consider it.”

 “Thought you might go down this road.”
 Telford reached into his jacket and pulled out a letter.
-“I have direct authorization from the IOA to chose a liaison from your crew, regardless of your opinion on the matter.
+“I have direct authorization from the IOA to choose a liaison from your crew, regardless of your opinion on the matter.
 I’m taking Rush.”

 “Let me see that.”
 Young grabbed the letter out of Telford’s hand.
 He started scanning.
 “This means jack shit here, David.”
 He had the overwhelming urge to rip the paper in half.